VirtualPlanetaryLaboratory/vplanet/examples/CassiniStates/README.rst

 Overview
 --------

-Demonstration of a planet's obliquity evolution under the influence of tides and gravitational perturbations from another planet, and arriving in a "Cassini state."
+Demonstration of a planet's obliquity evolution under the influence of tides and gravitational perturbations from another planet, resulting in capture into a "Cassini state."

 ===================   ============
 **Date**              07/25/18